 This type of instinct-based decision-making is usually more than a hunch: It’s a well-informed perspective formed from gathering information and observation that essentially validates a point of view.
 Allowing your gut to have a say will lead to better decision making

 One of the advantages of staying above the fray is that it provides perspective and the ability to stay one step ahead of the unexpected.
 It’s all about the project’s risk profile: What the risks may be, how big they are, and the possible/potential impacts.
 It’s not enough to gather the project risks at the beginning of the project to satisfy the PMO requirement.
 These tend to just gather dust.

 Experienced sponsors know that that risk management is a real-time pursuit: As the project moves through various phases, risks will ebb and flow in terms of their importance and likelihood.
 Staying ahead of the wave of uncertainty is about active risk reviews and having contingency plans in place (and up-to-date) where appropriate to guard against an unpleasant surprise.

 Pure and simple: You can never plan too much – especially at the macro level where small decisions can have large impacts downstream.
 Good sponsors are open to regular planning sessions and not just about driving out a schedule or critical path.

 It’s a higher-level pursuit, whereby the overarching approach and assumptions made around projects are regularly reviewed and assessed for weaknesses, risks (old and new), and a better way to do things.
-It’s this level of planning engagement that will ensure that the unexpected is always front of mind.
+It’s this level of planning engagement that will ensure that the unexpected is always in front of mind.